envimate/httpmate/docs/08_AuthenticationAndAuthorization.md

 If the JWT has successfully been decrypted, the body (containing the `admin` claim) will be set as authentication information by returning it wrapped as an `Optional<Object>`.

-Furthermore, this authenticator will not reject unauthenticated requests.
-In order to keep the `/normal` route only accessible to authenticated users, we added another authorizer (`toAuthorizeAllAuthenticatedRequests()`) that rejects all unauthenticated requests.
-In order to not reject unauthenticated requests to `/login`, we excluded that route with the `.exceptRequestsTo("/login")` line.
+Furthermore, this authenticator will reject all unauthenticated requests.
+In order to not reject unauthenticated requests to `/login`, we made authentication optional for that route with the `.failingOnMissingAuthenticationOnlyForRequestsTo("/login")` line.

 You can now start this application, login via http://localhost:1337/login, navigate to http://localhost:1337/normal or http://localhost:1337/admin and be allowed or rejected depending on the user you logged in with.